-The first year begins with a joint start of two foundation courses with the emphasis on circular material flows, followed by one of the three specialisations and space for optional courses for personalisation.
-The first year is also comprised of an Academic Consultancy Training, in which teams of students from the different specialisations will be formed to tackle a provided case.
+The first year begins with a joint start of two foundation courses with the emphasis on circular material flows, followed by one of the three specialisations and space for persionalisation in optional courses.
+In the first year you will also be a team member in an Academic Consultancy Training-project, where you will tackle a real-life case together with students from different master programmes.

 Academic consultancy training (YMC-60809)